Elizabeth (Bessie) Lees Price Letters, Cory Library, Grahamstown

 - Within this framework Bessie Price uses the terminology of aristocratic hierarchy borrowed from a European context, such as kings, princes and princesses and so on.
 The companion term at the other end of the social hierarchy involves her frequent references to servants, some of whom had previously been servants of the local ruler and were probably deployed to keep a close eye on the Prices.

 - Negative ethnic categorisations are applied to the Dutch aka Boers, and to the Matabele, in the letters.
 There are relatively few negative references expressed in homogenising race terms, especially given the large number of very detailed writings involved.

 - There are many negative comments written concerning ‘the heathen’ and ‘heathenish practices’, terms which Bessie Prices relatedly applies to ‘raw savages’.
 It is difficult to disentangle the meanings present here and differentiate them from more obviously racial terminology, but this seems related more to the emphasis on Christianity and being civilised noted above than it does to racial categorisation as such.

-- In later life Bessie Price reportedly stopped thinking of herself as a Christian.
+- In later life Bessie Price reportedly stopped thinking of herself as a Christian, earlier there are comments from other LMS missionaries about feeling sorry for Roger Price because of his wife’s beliefs.
 This raises interesting questions about whether her ideas about the ‘heathen’ and Christian civilisation might have changed.
 However, the letters cease soon after the death of Roger Price, and although among the other writings in the Price papers there are some notes and reflections on religious reading, almost none of this is dated and little of it addresses such ‘real world’ matters.